 ECCO’s interactive, peer-reviewed education easily blends into existing new nurse orientation plans, resulting in well-prepared and confident nurses.
 This recently optimized course features the latest evidence-based nursing knowledge and best practices for nurses working with acutely and/or critically ill patients.

-The modules cover the diagnostic tools, diseases and disorders, and patient management principles common in the critical care environment.
-ECCO 3.0 is intended to serve as an integral part of every healthcare organization’s critical care nurse orientation and training.
-More than 1,100 hospitals in the United States and Canada have made the course part of their critical care learning environment.
+More than 1,100 hospitals in the United States and Canada have made the ECCO course part of their critical care learning environment.

-- ICU and PCU learning tracks.
-Addresses the clinical knowledge needs of both intensive care and progressive care nurses.
-Learners can be enrolled in either the ICU or PCU track to ensure they receive content relevant to their practice.
+- ICU and PCU learning tracks: With 18 ICU track modules and 17 PCU track modules, the course addresses the clinical knowledge needs of both intensive care and progressive care nurses.
+Learners can be enrolled in either track to ensure they receive the content most relevant to their practice.

-ECCO 3.0 contains 18 modules for the ICU track and 17 modules for the PCU track.
+ECCO contains 18 modules for the ICU track and 17 modules for the PCU track.
 A case-based approach immerses learners in real-world situations, while interactive elements encourage critical thinking and decision making about patient care.
-The course offers a safe environment for learners to explore and make mistakes, reinforced with correct decisions and rationale.
-Learning is reinforced with reviews and quizzes at the assignment level and evaluated with a module exam..
+The course offers a safe environment for learners to explore and make mistakes, including correct decisions and rationale.
+Learning is reinforced with reviews at the assignment level and evaluated with a module exam.

-ECCO 3.0 individual modules are available for purchase.
-Customize the ECCO 3.0 experience to meet your institution’s clinical environment needs.
+ECCO individual modules are also available for purchase.
+Customize the ECCO experience to meet your institution’s clinical environment needs.